-Race-based hate crimeThe most prominent form of hate crime in the zeitgeist of the United States is anti-Black or African American hate crime.
+Race-based hate crimeThe most prominent form of hate crime in the United States is anti-Black or African American hate crime.
 The reasons for this cultural prominence are two-fold.
 Firstly, the importance of the Black civil rights movement of the 20th century in many ways laid the foundation for civil rights movements across the United States.
-Secondly, the statistics show that an America free from racial discrimination remains a proposition.
-Black or African Americans were the racial group most heavily victimized by hate crimes in 2016, 2,220 victims compared to White Americans in second place at 909.
-These crimes included intimidation, varying degrees of assault and destruction of property.
+Secondly, the statistics show that an America free from racial discrimination remains a distinct possibility.
+Black or African Americans were the racial group most heavily victimized by hate crimes in 2021, with 3,906 victims compared to White Americans in second place with 1,341 victims.
+These crimes included intimidation, varying degrees of assault, and destruction of property.

-Religious identity is another major motivation for hate crimes in the United States.
-Although Jews were the most victimized religious group, 60 juvenile Jews were victims of hate crime in 2016.
-In a concerning historical trend stretching beyond America, the destruction, damage and/or vandalism of Jewish properties was the most common form of anti-Jewish hate crimes in 2015.
+Anti-religious hate crime and hate crimes directed at sexuality and genderReligious identity is another major motivation for hate crimes in the United States.
+Jews were the most victimized religious group in 2021, and around 14 Jewish juveniles fell victim to hate crimes in that year.
+In a concerning historical trend stretching beyond America, the destruction, damage, and/or vandalism of Jewish properties was the most common form of anti-Jewish hate crimes in 2021.

 Finally, hate crimes are also directed at people due to their sexual orientation, gender, or gender identity.
 Attacks against gay men were the most commonly recorded anti-LGBTQ+ hate crime in 2021 with 541 incidents.
 That said, the prominence of the gay community does not distract from other smaller communities.
 205 transgender people were targeted by hate crimes, as were 107 gender non-conforming people.
 Moreover, it is disconcerting that the majority of anti-LGBTQ+ hate crimes occurred at a residence, suggesting some members of the community are not even provided safety in their own home.